tempestwf/laravel-versioned-api/README.md

     BASE_USER_EMAIL={email}
     BASE_USER_PASSWORD={password}

+Give your API a name in the .env

+    API_NAME="{API Name}"

 If at this point you would like to save your modified repo into it's own repository you may do so with the following command.

     git push https://{username}:{password}@github.com/{your github user}/{your repo} +{branch of the skeleton you want to copy}:master

+Set the origin of your repo to the new location you pushed it too

+     git remote set-url origin https://{username}:{password}@github.com/{your github user}/{your repo}

 To then setup the database we use Doctrine's helper command to build our schema and proxies.